 P: Past medical history

-Does the patient have significant past medical issues, chronic conditions, or recent illnesses or surgeries?
-This information is important to understand the child’s baseline health.
+Does the patient have any significant past medical issues, chronic conditions (such as asthma or heart disease), or recent surgeries?
+This information is essential for understanding the child’s baseline health status.

 L: Last meal or oral intake